estiwidder/bold360-mobile-docs-android/docs/advanced-topics/entities-and-personal-info.md

 ---

 ## Overview
-The SDK provides the bridge to pass user specific information to the BOT on chat start and while processing responses to user queries, which demands more details from the user, during the chat.
+Entities enable to turn data into smart chatbot conversations.
+Entities essentially serve as a database for the information that the bot needs to answer your customers' questions.
+The SDK provides the bridge to pass this data to the BOT on chat start and while processing responses to user queries.

+## COMMENT: THIS IS THE REFERENCE IN THE BOLD360AI SUPPORT SITE: https://support.bold360.com/bold360/help/working-with-entities

 {: .overview}

-There are 2 types of personal information
+Personal information can be categorized either as entities initialization or as data that is required to provide personalized answers to the user.

 <a id="initentities"/>

 ## Initialization entities
+## COMMENT: ARE THESE DATA ENTITIES?

-Predefined data values that can be provided for the whole chat session and are not being changed dynamically (exp: ids, keys, etc).
+Entity values can be provided for the entire chat session and are not changed dynamically (exp: ids, keys, etc).

+## COMMENT: WHAT DOES "NOT CHANGED DRAMATICALLY" MEANS?

-### How To use
+### How to initialize chat entities

 1. Create the initialization entities map